 That’s the benefit of having a trip focused around them: you can do the things they like to do.

 What height requirements affect toddlers?

-For parents who want to ride bigger rides
+Rider Switch (for parents who want to ride bigger rides, too)

-Although each of the touring plans is focused on doing just things that toddlers would like to do, adults may still want to enjoy some of the bigger rides as well.
-Disney provides a perk called Rider Switch which allows adults to take turns riding which can help you do that.
+Although the touring advice below is focused on doing just things that toddlers would like to do, adults may still want to enjoy some of the bigger rides as well.
+Disney provides a free perk called Rider Switch which allows adults to take turns riding, which can help you do that.

 Best Disney World dining choices for toddlers

-Some of the dining options listed above are character meals.
+Some of the dining options listed in the post above are character meals.
 Be sure to check out an overview of all Disney World character meals for even more info on all options for your trip.

 The following products and services give us a commission on sales.

 Have our guide delivered right to your inbox with our 6-step Disney World planning process to make it less overwhelming.
 Snag our free guide ➡️

 Check out our course that will help you learn all about Walt Disney World planning with dozens of videos and downloadables for each step along the way.
 Get access now ➡️